toptal/picasso/.changeset/five-comics-care.md

 '@toptal/picasso': patch
 ---

+### RichText

-Fix useRichText hook and make it pass props down properly so Links can work fine
+- fix useRichText hook and make it pass props down properly so Links can work fine